blumid/gowatch/README.md

 # gowatch

-a command tool written in go to watch scoeps of HackerOne
+a command tool written in go to watch scoeps of HackerOne,BugCrowd and Intigriti
 - features:
     - get new programs
-    - get new added scopes
+    - get new added assets
     - notify in discord

 ## configuration